bgamari/ghc-wiki-import/implementing-trees-that-grow.md

 - Completely subsume Alan Zimmerman's [
-  Api Annotations](https://ghc.haskell.org/trac/ghc/wiki/ApiAnnotations), making them much easier to use.
+  Api Annotations](ApiAnnotations), making them much easier to use.
 - Allow us to get rid of the annoying alternation between `t` and `Located t`, which pervades `HsSyn`

 ## Status